 Sexting isn’t illegal in and of itself, but when it involves a minor it can be.
 In fact, depending on the circumstance, it could be either a misdemeanor or felony.
-If you are charged with any criminal offense related to sexting, you need the help of a top Vista child pornography lawyer.
+If you are charged with any criminal offense related to sexting, call a child pornography lawyer immediately.

 It’s important to note that just because someone is a minor doesn’t mean he or she can’t be charged with these crimes if they are sexting with another minor or sharing nude pictures of themselves.
 Additionally, arguing that you didn’t know the other party was under 18 is not a defense.
 This is why it is always so critical to insist on speaking with your lawyer before you speak with the police.